nodejscn/node-api-cn/n-api/working_with_javascript_values_and_abstract_operations.md

-N-API exposes a set of APIs to perform some abstract operations on JavaScript values.
+Node-API exposes a set of APIs to perform some abstract operations on JavaScript values.
 Some of these operations are documented under [Section 7][] of the [ECMAScript Language Specification][].